kaichop/bioinformatics/README.md

 ## Introduction
 I am a principal investigator in a [genomics lab](http://genomics.usc.edu) at the University of Southern California.
-Members in our lab developed a number of bioinformatics software tools for analysis of next-generation sequencing data.
+Lab members and collaborators developed a number of bioinformatics software tools for analysis of genomics data sets.
 Some of these tools are available at github repositories:

 - [SeqMule](https://github.com/WangGenomicsLab/SeqMule): Automated human exome/genome variants detection
 - [iCAGES](https://github.com/WangGenomicsLab/icages): Prioritizing cancer driver genes and predicting drugs from sequencing data